Program Structure

 The initialization step is executed once at the beginning of the program.
 It is typically used to get the rendering context, compile shaders, link shader programs, and prepare static data.

-The viewport specifies the affine transformation of the horizontal and vertical axes from clip space to screen space, which is a coordinate system that represents the rendering context in the ranges [0,x][0,x] and [0,y][0,y] for horizontal and vertical coordinates, respectively, where xx is the width of the rendering context in pixels and yy is the height of the rendering context in pixels.
-In other words, the viewport determines how clip space coordinates are mapped to pixels.
+The viewport specifies the affine transformation of the horizontal and vertical axes from clip space to screen space, which is a coordinate system that represents the canvas in the ranges [0,x][0, x] and [0,y][0, y] on the horizontal and vertical axes, respectively, where xx is the width of the rendering context in fragments and yy is the height of the rendering context in fragments.
+The negative boundaries for each direction are left and up, respectively.
+In other words, the viewport determines how clip space coordinates are mapped to fragments.

 let then = 0;